 Your home is one of the most important places that you spend time in — arguably the most important.
 Whether you are under the weather or celebrating a great accomplishment, you look forward to the look of those walls, the feel of the flooring beneath your feet, and the rewarding comfort of your couch and bed at the end of every day.

 So, regardless of how many hours you spend away from it at work, shuttling your children to and from activities, or tending to your own social life, you still look forward to seeing those rooms and relaxing in that space.
 Since you spend so much quality time in your house, don’t you think it could benefit from a little sprucing up?
 Home improvement doesn’t have to mean renovations, lost weekends, or contractors.
 It can mean something as simple as changing your worn-out rugs, applying a fresh coat of paint or wallpaper, putting in the built-in shelving you’ve been wanting, finishing tile work, or any variety of jobs.
 Remember that enhancing your space ranges from sweeping renovations to the smallest of gestures.

 Home improvement is as significant and costly as you would like it to be in your initial plans.
 Yet, it does depend on two factors: the quality of the materials and the space you plan to address.
-The more you open up the walls or the flooring, the more you raise the odds of finding hidden damage or pest problems that have to be fixed before you seal everything up.
+The more you open up the walls or quick-step laminate flooring, the more you raise the odds of finding hidden damage or pest problems that have to be fixed before you seal everything up.
 Otherwise, you could have a larger problem on your hands when it comes time to update again or even to sell.
 Frankly most homeowners complete the most popular home improvement projects based on the most important rooms and the most important features of their home.
 The bathroom and kitchen beat all other areas, including roof and siding restorations.